redox-os/book/src/ch08-04-aarch.md

 This should boot to Redox.
 The desktop GUI will be disabled, but you will be prompted to login to the Redox console.

-### Running The Redox Console With A Qemu Tap For Network Testing
+### QEMU Tap For Network Testing

 Expose Redox to other computers within a LAN.
-Configure Qemu with a "TAP" which will allow other computers to test Redox client/server/networking capabilities.
+Configure QEMU with a "TAP" which will allow other computers to test Redox client/server/networking capabilities.

-Join the [Redox chat](./ch13-01-chat.md) if this is something you are interested in pursuing.
+Join the [chat](./ch13-01-chat.md) if this is something you are interested in pursuing.

 ### Note

-If you encounter any bugs, errors, obstructions, or other annoying things, please [report the issue](./ch12-03-creating-proper-bug-reports.md).
+If you encounter any bugs, errors, obstructions, or other annoying things, please send a message in the [chat](./ch13-01-chat.md) or [report the issue on GitLab](./ch12-03-creating-proper-bug-reports.md).
 Thanks!